izhbannikov/haploR/README.md

 #### Arguments

 -   *query*: Query (a vector of rsIDs).
 -   *format*: An output format.
 Only 'full' is currently supported.
+See `http://www.regulomedb.org/results`.
+Can be on of the following: `full` - plain text, `bed` - BED (Browser Extensible Data) format, see e.g. <https://genome.ucsc.edu/FAQ/FAQformat.html#format5.1>, `gff` - GFF (General Feature Format), see e.g. <https://genome.ucsc.edu/FAQ/FAQformat.html#format3>.
+Only `full` is currently supported.
 -   *url*: Regulome url address.
-Default: http://www.regulomedb.org/results
+Default: `http://www.regulomedb.org/results`
 -   *timeout*: A 'timeout' parameter for 'curl'.
 Default: 10.
 -   *check\_bad\_snps*: Checks if all query SNPs are annotated (i.e. presented in the Regulome Database).
 Default: 'TRUE'
 -   *verbose*: Verbosing output.
 Default: FALSE.